Artificial reef: Gibraltar

-In 2013, more than 70 concrete blocks were sunk, each one square meter in size with protruding metal bars.
+In 2013, more than 70 concrete blocks were sunk by the government of Gibraltar (independent of Eric Shaw's trust), each one square meter in size with protruding metal bars.
 This led to heated debate between the United Kingdom and Spain, with Gibraltar accusing Spain of over forty incursions into their waters per month and Spain accusing Gibraltar of including metal bars in the reef to stop Spanish fishermen trawling the seabed for fish.
 The dropping led to a diplomatic conflict between the two countries because Gibraltar is a British Overseas Territory.